 As any of the 37,000 acupuncturists in the United States will tell you, health, immunity and your body’s overall wellness starts with strong digestion and a healthy gut.
-With Thanksgiving and the holiday season just around the corner, a global pandemic raging out of control, and people traveling and gathering, the need to maintain proper digestive health is key to your body’s overall wellness: the ancient practice of Chinese Medicine can help - sometimes quite quickly.
+With Thanksgiving and the holiday season just around the corner, a numbers creeping higher and bugs in the air, and people traveling and gathering, the need to maintain proper digestive health is key to your body’s overall wellness: the ancient practice of Chinese Medicine can help - sometimes quite quickly.

-Four Chinese Medicine & Acupuncture Recommendations to Practice this Thanksgiving for Better Digestion - and Stronger Immunity:
+Four Chinese Medicine & Acupuncture Recommendations to Practice this Thanksgiving for Better Digestion - and Stronger Immunity

 Acupressure to Strengthen the Digestive Process & Minimize Bloating

 Not unlike acupuncture, acupressure involves placing “pressure” on certain points on your body to elicit a physiological response (like with acupuncture, you are stimulating energy within your body).

 To aid your body’s natural digestive response, you’ll want to place pressure on and massage “Acupuncture Point Stomach-36” which is described as “four finger widths below the kneecap and one finger width lateral to the edge of the tibia” (see image below; note this point is also key to boosting immunity).